 But at a deeper level, the affirmation you may truly need is about having a healthy, positive body image.
-Whilst you may in fact be overweight, you may well suffer from a belief that you body is ugly, that you are ugly etc. So in fact you may well need two affirmations - one about the loss of weight and one about your belief about yourself.
+Whilst you may in fact be overweight, you may well suffer from a belief that your body is ugly, that you are ugly etc. So in fact you may well need two affirmations - one about the loss of weight and one about your belief about yourself.

-As you begin to write your affirmations, ask yourself, what is my real issue?
+As you begin to write your affirmations, ask yourself, 'what is my real issue?'
 This may require a great deal of reflection, insight and honesty